Chrétien de Troyes

 (Note: Roach used ms T where lines 63 and 64 are switched!)

-That the experts concluded from the general context that the Count (l.
+That the experts conclude from the general context that the Count (l.
 64) commanded the poem is not the only problem in the prologue.
 There is also a famous biblical quote from St. John (I Jn 4:16), which is attributed wrongly to St. Paul and usually dismissed as a scribe's error.
-Furthermore, in the context of "one hand not knowing the good the other is doing", Philip is praised for an unknown secret side as extremely charitable and generous, and raised high above an otherwise unidentified Alexander, although the ambiguity would confirm his bad reputation.
+Furthermore, in the context of "one hand not knowing the good the other is doing", Philip is praised for an unknown secret side as extremely charitable and generous, and raised high above an otherwise unidentified Alexander, although the ambiguity could confirm his bad reputation.
 However, if Chrétien chose these ambiguities himself, the alleged "errors" could have a rhetorical function and deserve to be reviewed in detail.
 In the process, we intend to indentify Chrétien's "lost sources", expose the prologue as a satire on the account of a most pious count, and show that the key to matière and sen of the poem is hidden in an allegorical veil of flattery.
 This would not only reverse the current interpretation of Chrétien's work, but also resolve one of the greatest enigmas in grail research.

 According to the traditional views, Chrétien paraphrases the apostles Paul (II Cor.9:6) and Matthew (13:5-6,8,23) to stress the poem's importance, and quotes II Cor.
 9:8-9, Mt.
 6:3-4,2, I Jn 4:16, and II Cor.
 9:7 to celebrate the count as the most noble man in the Roman empire.
 If we ignore the sarcasm, as everyone has, that many despised the Roman Empire and that Flanders was not even part of it, we would have to take the poet literally, as scholarship has, and the jeu de mots would serve exclusively the praise of the count.
-Consequently, we would have to conclude that Chrétien lost his sense of balance and got senile in old age because he needed to flatter a new patron for room and board.
+Consequently, we have to conclude that Chrétien lost his sense of balance and got senile in his old age because he needed to flatter a new patron for room and board.
 If true, this would indeed have been a sad end for the greatest poet of the 12th century!

 This has been implied by the experts for over a hundred years, including Wendelin Foerster (1844-1915), Alfons Hilka (1877-1939), William Nitze (1876-1957), Jean Frappier (1900-1974), and William Roach (1907-1993).
-They recognized the ambiguities, but instead of looking for explanations they blamed medieval scribes for the mistakes (5).
+They recognized the ambiguities, but instead of looking for explanations blamed medieval scribes for the mistakes (5).
 On the other hand, "Chrétien grossly overdoes the praise of the count" according to Foerster (6) and Frappier calls it a 'flattering dedication' to add that the prologue is "too discrete about the poem's source" (7).
 Scholars are obviously at odds with the flattery, but like Frappier seem to avoid too much speculation because the poem is left unfinished.
 Their dilemma is probably best summed up by Roach who admits: "The textual critique of literary works from the Middle Ages is a long series of unstable hypotheses and arbitrary decisions of the editors" (8).

 However, the poet gave his audience an explanation for his ambiguous concept in another jeu de mots (3250/51).
-After Perceval had seen the grail for the first time and failed to ask about it, Chrétien suggests mysteriously:
+After Perceval has seen the grail for the first time and failed to ask about it, Chrétien suggests mysteriously:

 Qu'aussi bien se puet an trop teire